-Britain finally Brexits, and marks its moment of freedom while obeying stay-at-home orders
+As Brexit finally happens, Britons mark their moment of freedom while obeying stay-at-home orders

-British health officials begged people not to party.
+British health officials begged people not to have parties.
 “Covid loves a crowd,” they warned.

-Finally free from Brussels bureaucrats, post-Brexit Brits aren’t free to go to the pub, because eateries and taverns are shuttered.
-And while they have “taken back control” of their borders, Brits find themselves facing travel restrictions from dozens of countries hoping to keep the coronavirus variant out.
+Finally free from Brussels bureaucrats, post-Brexit Britons aren’t free to go to the pub, because eateries and taverns are closed.
+And while they have “taken back control” of their borders, Britons find themselves facing travel restrictions from dozens of countries hoping to keep the coronavirus variant out.

 Britain officially — on paper — left the European Union on Jan.
 31, and there was plenty of Union Jack waving in Parliament Square that night.
 But not much changed during the 11-month transition period that followed.
 The dramatic shift in the relationship between Britain and Europe — the culmination of a fight that has brought down multiple prime ministers — happens on Thursday at 11 p.m.
 London time, midnight in Brussels, when Britain leaves the bloc it helped establish almost five decades ago.

-On Thursday evening, Prime Minister Boris Johnson released a short video, in which he acknowledged that many people “will be only too happy to say goodbye to the grimness of 2020,” the year in which “the Government was forced to tell people how to live their lives, how long to wash their hands, how many households could meet together.”
+On Thursday evening, Prime Minister Boris Johnson released a short video in which he acknowledged that many people “will be only too happy to say goodbye to the grimness of 2020,” the year in which “the government was forced to tell people how to live their lives, how long to wash their hands, how many households could meet together.”

-Johnson praised health-care workers and essential workers, and he singled out the scientists “from the laboratories of Oxford” who developed the newly approved homegrown coronavirus vaccine, which will start going into people’s arms on Monday.
+Johnson praised health-care workers and other essential workers, and he singled out the scientists “from the laboratories of Oxford” who developed the newly approved homegrown coronavirus vaccine that will start going into people’s arms Monday.

 The prime minister did not mention “Brexit” — he rarely does anymore.
-He only alluded to Britain’s departure, to say that in 2021 the country will be “free to do trade deals around the world” and “free to do things differently, and if necessary better, than our friends in the E.U.”
+He alluded only to Britain’s departure, to say that in 2021 the country will be “free to do trade deals around the world” and “free to do things differently, and if necessary better, than our friends in the E.U.”

 After nine months of negotiation, British and E.U. negotiators hammered out a trade deal — with no tariffs and no quotas — on Christmas Eve, which was passed into law in a marathon 15-hour session of Parliament here on Wednesday.